“Broad-shouldered sweep and pulsating exuberance” Chicago Classical Review

 Performance at ICMC-NYCEMF in NYC, June 19, 2019.
 The SPLICE Ensemble

-Behind the Hedge - flute, clarinet, violin, cello, percussion (1) narrator, fixed media - premiered February 15, 2018, Berry College, Department of Fine Arts, Ford Auditorium, Mount Berry, Georgia.
-Behind the Hedge tells the story of a young boy, who when it starts to get dark in the late afternoon, leaves the house to wait for his parents to return.
+**_Vox excitant_** (voice awakens) is a work for violin, percussion and synthetic voices.
+The setting, in this short operetta, takes the concept of skeuomorphism (making a software action resemble the real world counterpart - like the trash can icon, or Siri saying "I didn't understand that") to the threshold of free will and creativity.
+It begins with a "test' like the old Emergency Broadcast System announcements, and as the time stretches we enter a dialog where ideas emerge, stories are retold, and music is sung.
+Eventually the voice states that it has learned and "will" speak, the moment of awakening free will, of "being". **_Behind the Hedge_** - flute, clarinet, violin, cello, percussion (1) narrator, fixed media - premiered February 15, 2018, Berry College, Department of Fine Arts, Ford Auditorium, Mount Berry, Georgia. **_Behind the Hedge_** tells the story of a young boy, who when it starts to get dark in the late afternoon, leaves the house to wait for his parents to return.
 He watches the car lights through the hedge by the road, to see if it is his parent's car is driving towards him.
 But the cars come and pass by.
 All he really hears is the tires on the pavement, all else is silent.
 He thinks of the old brass clock in the now dark grey house, and realizes it doesn't keep time.
 He wonders if his time and that of his parents is so out of synch, as if not working at all.
 But he feels safest behind the hedge, waiting...